Unfair Dismissals from Work

 It is also unlawful for you to be dismissed due to trade union membership.

 If you have at least one year’s service with your employer, you are also protected in other ways.
-For example, if you are accused of misconduct, you have the right to a fair and impartial hearing and determination of the issues, the right to an appeal, the right to be presented with the full details of what you are accused of etc. At all times you should seek the assistance of your union representative if you are being subject to a disciplinary hearing of facing a dismissal.
+For example, if you are accused of misconduct, you have the right to a fair and impartial hearing and determination of the issues, the right to an appeal, the right to be presented with the full details of what you are accused of etc. At all times you should seek the assistance of your union rep if you are being subject to a disciplinary hearing of facing a dismissal.

 What type of redress is available if I am found to be unfairly dismissed?